BE-3: BE-3PM

 The first stage variant of the BE-3, the BE-3PM, uses a pump-fed engine design, with a combustion tap-off cycle to take a small amount of combustion gases from the main combustion chamber in order to power the engine turbopumps.

 BE-3U

 Blue Origin has developed an open expander cycle variant of the BE-3, the BE-3U.
-Two of these engines will be used to power the New Glenn second stage.
+Two of these engines are used to power the New Glenn second stage.